All Episodes

 The real history of freedom and liberty is the history of the Republican Party.

-It has nothing to do whatsoever with Democrats and their their tendency to pin every single act of a political tech on Republicans.
+It has nothing to do whatsoever with Democrats and their tendency to pin every single act of them about Spencer.

-Spencer, you can bail out because I I I know this you don't do a lot of politics, and this is the thing that frustrated me on the whole thing is you know, I I went back to 1991 and I have a tape of Donald Trump condemning Duke and racism and white supremacy, and and to him saying it to Matt Lauer 20 years ago,
+And this is the thing that frustrated me on the whole thing is, you know, I went back to 1991 and I have a tape of Donald Trump condemning Duke and racism and white supremacy and him saying it to Matt Lauer 20 years ago and him saying it all throughout the campaign and him saying it all throughout Charlottesville.

 I'll finish this one thought.

-And the only thing I'm I'm gonna say is the media would never tell that part of the story.
+And the only thing I'm going to say is the media would never tell that part of the story.

 Yeah, and the reason why those types of things happen is because everything moves toward decay.